cmather/meteor-handlebars-server/README.md

 ## Usage

 Any files with a .handlebars extension will be available as functions under the `Handlebars.templates` namespace.

+The templates need to be accesible to the server (i.e. put them inside your /server directory).

 The handlebars files should just be regular html.
-Don't use any of the regular Meteor template syntax.
+Don't wrap them in Meteor template tag.

 Example: